NREL/gaps/examples/example_developers.rst

-To get ready to couple to GAPs, we need to implement a function to iterate over some locations (which will be provided by GAPs) and execute the model above.
+To get ready to couple to GAPs, we need to implement a function to iterate over some locations (the latter will be provided by GAPs) and execute the model above.

 .. code-block::